inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ## SPARK ARCHITECTURE
 _(see above)_
-In a Spark cluster setup, the orchestration of tasks begins with a central Spark master, which manages the distribution of workloads across the cluster.
+In a Spark cluster setup, the orchestration of tasks begins with the Spark master, which manages the distribution of workloads across the cluster.

 Once we have created a script in Python, Scala, Java, etc, the job is submitted by the driver to the Spark master using `spark-submit`.
 The driver can be your personal laptop or an orchestrator.